adaltas/node-nikita/src/misc/conditions.coffee.md

 ## Run an action if false: `not_if`

 Work on the property `not_if` in `options`.

-When `not_if` is a boolean, its value determine the output.
+When `if` is a boolean, a string, a number or null, its value determine the output.

 If it's a function, the arguments vary depending on the callback signature.
-With 1 argument, the argument is a callback.
-With 2 arguments, the arguments are the options and a callback.
-If it'a an array, all its element must positively resolve for the condition to pass.
+With 1 argument, the argument is an options object and the handler is run synchronously.
+With 2 arguments, the arguments are an options object plus a callback and the handler is run asynchronously.

+If it's an array, all its element must negatively resolve for the condition to pass.

       not_if: (options, skip, succeed) ->
         return succeed() if typeof options.not_if is 'undefined'